 The District has no control over trading of the Bonds in the secondary market.
 Moreover, there is no guarantee that a secondary market will be made in the Bonds.
 In such a secondary market, the difference between the bid and asked price of municipal utility district bonds may be greater than the difference between the bid and asked price of bonds of comparable maturity and quality issued by more traditional municipal entities, as bonds of such entities are more generally bought, sold or traded in the secondary market.
-Additionally, there are no assurances that if a secondary market for the Bonds were to develop, that any such secondary market would not be disrupted by events including, but not limited to, the current COVID-19 pandemic.
-See "INVESTMENT CONSIDERATIONS - Infectious Disease Outbreak (COVID-19)."
+Additionally, there are no assurances that if a secondary market for the Bonds were to develop, that any such secondary market would not be disrupted.
 Consequently, investors may not be able to resell the Bonds purchased should they need or wish to do so for emergency or other purposes.
 See "INVESTMENT CONSIDERATIONS - No Certainty of a Secondary Market."